ESLO 3 Ethical Reasoning

-- Theory: Student demonstrates knowledge of different ethical theories and codes.
+- Theory: Demonstrate knowledge of different ethical theories and codes.

-- Logic: Student demonstrates knowledge of the logic of ethical reasoning.
+- Logic: Demonstrate knowledge of the logic of ethical reasoning.

-- Judgment: Student can make and support plausible ethical decisions.
+- Judgment: Make and support plausible ethical decisions.

 - 1 course, identified by major, that introduces ethical reasoning.